Kurento/kurento/source/Developer_and_Programmer_Guide.rst

         @Override
         public void onContentRequest(HttpPlayerSession session) throws Exception {

-            session.start("/path/to/myvideo");
+            session.start("file:///path/to/myvideo");
         }
     }

-*KMS* instantiates *HTTP Endpoints* on behalf of this service every time a new request arrives. *HTTP Endpoints* transform content on the fly to *WebM* before encapsulation and delivery, allowing source files to have any format supported by *Gstreamer*.
+*KMS* instantiates *HTTP Endpoints* on behalf of this service every time a new request arrives. *HTTP Endpoints* transform content on the fly to :term:`WebM` (by default) or :term:`MP4`  before encapsulation and delivery, allowing source files to have any format supported by *Gstreamer*.

 *HTML5* browsers can access the content by adding the *service URL* as source of the tag ``<video>``.